 To ensure a product’s success, it must remain in compliance with the relevant electromagnetic compatibility requirements.
 The process for checking this is referred to as EMC testing.
 Planning and preparing for it is called EMC design.

-During testing, you look to see if your product(s) and/or product system(s) does not generate electromagnetic emissions more than the prescribed limits, in addition to operating appropriately during EMC immunity tests.
-The immunity tests are designed to simulate various electrical phenomenon to which the product could potentially be exposed during normal operation within its intended electromagnetic environment.
+During testing, you look to see if your product(s) and/or product system(s) do not generate electromagnetic emissions more than the prescribed limits, in addition to operating appropriately during EMC immunity tests.
+The immunity tests are designed to simulate various electrical phenomena to which the product could potentially be exposed during normal operation within its intended electromagnetic environment.

 The cost of testing is high, and the process is often tedious, which can contribute to longer project cycles and ballooned budgets.